 In response, she writes: “Mommy, I don’t mind being in jail, as long as I know one day, when I have children of my own, they will have privilege and can do the things we are fighting so hard for today.”

-This story is a constant reminder to me that no matter what it is that drives us, that inspires us, we have to take action—in order to make it real.
+This story is a constant reminder to me that no matter what drives us, inspires us, we have to take action in order to make a difference.

-At Johnson & Johnson, we encourage our employees to be engaged and involved members of their communities.
-In our efforts to take care of the world, one person at a time—to, in effect, change the world—it’s not just our aspirations and inspirations that set us apart.
-It’s what we do to make them come true.
+It is our hope that on this national day of service, our employees in the United States and Puerto Rico will be inspired to live into Our Credo values and honor Dr. King’s legacy by giving back and serving the communities where they work and live.
+In our commitment to take care of the world, one person at a time—to, in effect, change the world—it’s not just our aspirations and inspirations that set us apart.
+It’s what we do to help make them come true.